adiozdaniel/ascii-art/README.md

 ### 1. Command Line Interface (CLI)

-- Once the program has been installed, **navigate to the `cmd` directory**.
+- Once the program has been installed, **navigate to the `cmd/cli` directory**.

-- Run the program using an input string of choice, like this:
+- To fire up the program:

-`go run .
-"A wonderful day!"`
+`go run .`

-With only one argument the program is designed to select the 'standard.txt' banner file as the default.
-Hence the graphical representation will be as per the format in 'standard.txt'.

-If you want to use a different format, introduce a second argument; a flag.
+The programs default font is standard.

 The flags for the banner files are: